MathsNL/MNL/README.md

 ### Attributions
 Attribution modifies a function to get a new function.
 This requires an attributer and a single function.
-Common attributes in standard notation is the negative symbol, '-' `-f(x)` turns the function `f(x)` into the function `(0 - 1) * f(x)`
+Common attributes in standard notation is the negative symbol.

+`-f(x)` turns the function `f(x)` into the function `(0 - 1) * f(x)`

 ### Text